 Zipper assistance aids are generally constructed with a hook at one end and a tab on the opposite end.
 The hook can be easily engaged in the zip tab then pulled up or down to dress or undress.
 It is designed to manipulate a slide fastener having a slider body with a pull tab.

 How do Button Aids Work?

 Individuals who experience challenges associated with tremors, arthritic fingers, or loss of hand dexterity can make the simple task of buttoning a shirt into a frustrating situation.
 A button helper is generally constructed from a plastic handle and a metal loop that can be used with either the right or left hand.
-It slides through the button hole, loops over the button, then is simply pulled the hole and secured.
+It slides through the buttonhole and loops over the button, then is simply pulled through the hole and secured.
 With practice, a button aid can become an easy and effective tool for daily assistance.
-If you experience limited mobility on one side more than the other, it can be helpful if the button hole is on the dominant side of the user, so the edges of the garment can be held steady.
+If you experience limited mobility on one side more than the other, it can be helpful if the buttonhole is on the dominant side of the user so the edges of the garment can be held steady.

-Clothing and Textiles Research Journal, First Published June 1, 1991 "Problems with dressing in the frail elderly - Naomi Reich, Patricia Otten
+Clothing and Textiles Research Journal, First Published June 1, 1991 "Problems with dressing in the frail elderly - William C. Mann, Christine Kimball

 The American Journal of Occupational Therapy, 2005 "Clothing and Dressing Needs of People with Arthritis - William C. Mann, Christine Kimble